GeekyGhost/Little-Geeky-s-Learning-UI/README.md

 Little Geeky's Learning Adventure is an ongoing project with plans for future enhancements:

+- **Content Safety Filters**: Implementation of NSFW filtering for the Image Creator (high priority)
+- **Child-Safe Prompt Templates**: Pre-vetted prompt templates designed specifically for educational content
-- Additional subject areas (Science, Social Studies)
+- **Additional subject areas**: Science, Social Studies and more
-- More interactive exercises and games
+- **More interactive exercises and games**: Enhanced gamification elements
-- Expanded accessibility features
+- **Expanded accessibility features**: Making education inclusive for all learners
-- Animation capabilities for generated images
+- **Animation capabilities**: Bringing generated images to life with simple animations
-- Integration with additional educational resources
+- **Integration with additional educational resources**: Expanding the knowledge base

 ## Licensing